 - Don’t wear sleeves that end at the mid section of your bust.

 - Buy shirts that fit; never wear shirts that gape at your bust.
 If you can’t find any that fit you, go for knitted tops instead.
 Alternatively, buy your shirts to fit your bust and have the rest taken in by your tailor.

-- Wide collars will draw to eye upwards and away from your bust.
+- Wide collars will draw the eye upwards and away from your bust.

 - Avoid lower armholes like dolman sleeves or batwings.
 The eye should be drawn upwards.

-- Play around with belts: belting them high must emphasize your bust and you may look better with a lower belt.
+- Play around with belts: belting high usually emphasizes your bust (as shown in the picture from myself in the red dress above) and you may look better with a lower belt.

 - Lengthen your torso: so tucking blouses and tops is best avoided.

 - Avoid stiff fabrics, boxy blazers and big cable-knit sweaters.
 You will look much better in a torso-skimming dress that you can belt.
 A wrap dress will suit many busty women.